On the Morse-Bott property of analytic functions on Banach spaces with Lojasiewicz exponent one half: Introduction

 \subsection{{\L}ojasiewicz--Simon gradient inequalities for analytic functions on Banach spaces}

-Theorems \ref{mainthm:Hormander_C-6-1_Banach} and \ref{mainthm:Hormander_C-6-1_Banach_refined} can be used to give alternative proofs of the {\L}ojasiewicz--Simon gradient inequalities for analytic functions on Banach spaces which complement those of the author and Maridakis in \cite{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6} and weaken\footnote{By relaxing the hypotheses that the continuous embedding, $\sX\subset\sX^*$, be definite, that one has a continuous embedding, $\sX \subset \tilde{\sX}$, and that $\KK=\RR$.} their hypotheses.
+Theorems \ref{mainthm:Hormander_C-6-1_Banach} and \ref{mainthm:Hormander_C-6-1_Banach_refined} can be used to give new proofs of the {\L}ojasiewicz--Simon gradient inequalities for analytic functions on Banach spaces proved earlier by the author and Maridakis in \cite{Feehan_Maridakis_Lojasiewicz-Simon_Banach}; moreover, our new proofs allow us to slightly weaken the hypotheses\footnote{By relaxing the hypotheses that the continuous embedding $\sX\subset\sX^*$ be definite, that one has a continuous embedding $\sX \subset \tilde{\sX}$, and that $\KK=\RR$.} that we assumed in \cite{Feehan_Maridakis_Lojasiewicz-Simon_Banach}.